 Citi Trends, Inc. and its subsidiary (the "Company") is a leading specialty value retailer of apparel, accessories and home trends for way less spend primarily for African American and multicultural families.
-As of April 29, 2023, the Company operated 608 stores in urban, suburban and rural markets in 33 states.
+As of August 3, 2024, the Company operated 597 stores in urban, suburban and rural markets in 33 states.

 The condensed consolidated financial statements are prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") for interim reporting and are unaudited.
 In the opinion of management, the condensed consolidated financial statements reflect all adjustments, which are normal and recurring in nature, necessary for fair financial statement presentation.
-The condensed consolidated balance sheet as of January 28, 2023 is derived from the audited financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended January 28, 2023 (the "2022 Form 10-K").
-These condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in the 2022 Form 10-K. Operating results for the first quarter of 2023 are not necessarily indicative of the results that may be expected for the fiscal year as a result of the seasonality of the business and the current economic uncertainty.
+The condensed consolidated balance sheet as of February 3, 2024 is derived from the audited financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended February 3, 2024 (the "2023 Form 10-K").
+These condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in the 2023 Form 10-K. Results of a period shorter than a full year may not be indicative of results expected for the entire year as a result of the seasonality of our business, among other things.